Funding opportunity

 UKRI can offer disability and accessibility support for UKRI applicants and grant holders during the application and assessment process if required.

-We will hold a webinar on 7 November 2024.
-This will provide more information about the funding opportunity and a chance to ask questions.
+A webinar was held on 7 November 2024 for potential Experimental medicine stage one applicants.
+This webinar provided more information about the funding opportunity and the possibility to ask further questions.

 Research disruption due to COVID-19